Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 Before we can talk about Schedule D on the various forms, here are some details on the various forms we would be talking about.

-• Form 1040 – This form is for the personal income tax returns that is filed with the IRS for the federal government in the USA.
+- Form 1040 – This form is for the personal income tax returns that are filed with the IRS for the federal government in the USA.

-• Form 8949 – This form is used by corporations, partnerships, and individuals to report the IRS for any the capital gains and losses from any investment activity.
+- Form 8949 – This form is used by corporations, partnerships, and individuals to report the IRS for any capital gains and losses from any investment activity.

 But before we move ahead, it is important to know that the IRS introduced a new tax form in 2011 for reporting the mutual funds, bonds, capital gains and losses from stocks, and other similar investments.
 Due to this, the investment transactions are now reported on the form 8949, which is the form for Sales and Other Dispositions of Capital Assets.
 Other than this, the IRS has also altered the Form 1099-B and the Schedule D form to accommodate the form 8949.